How can I donate financially to help victims of hurricanes and other disasters on the Outer Banks?

 Every penny of your donation will go to disaster relief victims.
 We do not take any fees or administrative charges out of your donations for disaster relief.
 The Community Foundation, and our partners, pay for our own staff time and overhead in administering the fund.
 If you donate by credit card, we even pay your credit card charges from a separate source of money.
 Truly, every penny donated goes to local disaster relief victims.

-I want to hold a fundraiser for Dorian relief.
+I want to hold a fundraiser for the Outer Banks Community Foundation Disaster Relief Fund.
 Whom should I contact?

 Thank you so much for your interest and generosity.
 We have been honored to be the beneficiary of many fundraisers organized by individuals, businesses, civic groups, and others.
-Unfortunately we cannot attend or promote every event, but please do call our office at 252-261-8839 and tell us about your event.
-We would love to hear from you and deeply appreciate your support.
+Please do call our office at 252-261-8839 and tell us about your fundraiser.
+We would love to hear from you, and we deeply appreciate your support.

 My business would like to donate to the Disaster Relief Fund.
 How will you publicize our gift?